Trustees receive update on sustainability featuring 55% reduction in emissions per capita since 2011

 WEST LAFAYETTE, Ind. — The Purdue University Board of Trustees on Friday (Dec.
 12) heard an update from Ryan Gallagher, Purdue’s associate vice president for facilities operations and environmental health and safety, on the progress made toward sustainability at the university.
 Purdue has been recognized by various organizations for sustainability practices, including a Times Higher Education ranking of the No. 6 university in the U.S. contributing to sustainable cities and communities, and a new Bee Campus USA designation.

-Gallagher highlighted key operational achievements, including a 39% decrease in greenhouse gas emissions since fiscal year 2011 while student enrollment increased by the same percentage.
+Gallagher highlighted key operational achievements, featuring a 55% reduction in emissions per capita since 2011.
+At the same time, there has been a 39% decrease in greenhouse gas emissions while student enrollment increased by the same percentage.
 Also since fiscal year 2011, 10 miles of new and improved bicycle infrastructure have been installed, 4,000 trees have been planted, and at least 2.5 billion gallons of water have been saved.
+Over the last three years, Purdue has seen a 45% reduction in emissions per capita of direct energy on campus.

 Three new, evergreen Sustainable Operations department initiatives were unveiled: